vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 that's worth discussing before we go further, because it's essential for understanding how the system works as whole.

 Within the universe of Navya types, we can distinguish broadly between "analyzable" (sakhaṇḍaḥ) and "unanalyzable" (akhaṇḍaḥ) types.
-Among unanalyzable types, we can further distinguish between "positive" (bhāvāḥ) or (abhāvāḥ) types.
+Among unanalyzable types, we can further distinguish between "positive" (bhāvāḥ) or "negative" (abhāvāḥ) types.
 Analyzable types can contain both positive and negative types in their definition, so they don't always fall neatly into either category.
 The difference between positive and negative types can be expressed in terms of a relationship between clarification and partitioning.

 Given any positive type `T` and any type `C`, if `Cξ Tσ` exists; then: